Solar power in India: Solar potential

-With about 300 clear and sunny days in a year, the calculated solar energy incidence on India's land area is about 5 quadrillion kilowatt-hours (kWh) per year (or 5 EWh/yr).
+The solar power potential of India is assessed at 10,830 GW in 2025.
+With about 300 clear and sunny days in a year, the calculated solar energy incidence on India's land area is about 5,000 lakh crore (5,000 trillion) kilowatt-hours (kWh) per year (or 5 EWh/yr).
 The solar energy available in a single year exceeds the possible energy output of all of the fossil fuel energy reserves in India.
 The daily average solar-power-plant generation capacity in India is 0.30 kWh per m2 of used land area, equivalent to 1,400–1,800 peak (rated) capacity operating hours in a year with available, commercially-proven technology.

 In June 2015, India began a ₹40 crore project to measure solar radiation with a spatial resolution of 3 × 3 km.
 This solar-radiation measuring network provides the basis for the Indian solar-radiation atlas.
 121 solar radiation resource assessment (SRRA) stations have been installed across India by the National Institute of Wind Energy, Ministry of New and Renewable Energy to create a database of solar-energy potential.
 Data is collected and reported to the Centre for Wind Energy Technology (C-WET).
 Among the parameters measured are Global Horizontal Irradiance (GHI), Direct Normal Irradiance (DNI) and Diffuse Horizontal Irradiance (DHI).

+Currently, 90% of India's solar photovoltaic (PV) capacity is concentrated in just nine states, raising concerns about the resilience of a future PV-dominated grid.
+Recent studies have shown that during cyclones, PV generation can plummet to near-zero levels.
+Given that a significant portion of India is prone to cyclones, dust storms, and monsoon rains, deploying PV plants in regions with uncorrelated irradiance profiles can significantly reduce the overall risk of low generation and variability of PV output.
+Concentration of PV capacity in limited regions may present challenges for grid stability in a PV-dominated future.
+Geographically diversifying PV sites in India yields multifaceted benefits beyond weather resilience.
+It can facilitate the strategic integration of regional irradiation patterns, resulting in a balanced year-round energy harvest.
+Moreover, expanding the geographical footprint extends the effective "daylight hours" for solar generation, bolstering grid reliability.
+Additionally, this approach mitigates peak production surges, easing grid management and potentially accommodating further PV capacity.
+Notably, it fosters synergy with existing hydropower infrastructure in the Northeast and leverages the exceptional solar potential of Ladakh, unlocking diverse renewable energy avenues.